 Atopic Dermatitis is a chronic skin disease that is on the increase, particularly in the Western world.
 It predominantly affects babies and children – as many as 10-20% of children globally – but between 2-5% of adults are also affected.
 Sufferers have constantly dry, irritable skin which is prone to infection and inflammation.
 Although there is no known cure, regular skin care - alone or in combination with medical treatments - can alleviate much of the discomfort.

-Atopic Dermatitis on the body Identifying and managing flare-ups
+Identifying And Managing Atopic Dermatitis on The Body Identifying and managing flare-ups

 What is Atopic Dermatitis?